thomascourtney/week-one/journal.md

 - Signing in and email verification were very straighforward

 - Have not tried to add anything to course platform yet
-  - looking forward to do so in the following week
+  - Looking forward to do so in the following week

 ## Zotero